Brece/codewars/challenges/The_Supermarket_Queue/readme.md

 queueTime([2,3,10], 2)
 // should return 12
+// 3rd person has to wait for the person with the lowest number of items to finish => 2 + 10
 ```

 **Clarifications**
-- There is only ONE queue serving many tills, and
+- There is only **ONE** queue serving many tills, and
-- The order of the queue NEVER changes, and
+- The order of the queue **NEVER** changes, and
 - The front person in the queue (i.e. the first element in the array/list) proceeds to a till as soon as it becomes free.

 N.B.
 You should assume that all the test input will be valid, as specified above.